djh00t/klingon_tools/treetool/README.md

 ## Features

-- Generate a directory structure from a CSV file.
+- Create a directory structure from a CSV file.
-- Generate a CSV file representing the file and directory structure from an existing directory.
+- Save a CSV file representing the file and directory structure from a project.
 - Accept raw input from `tree -F` and generate a CSV file from it.

 ## Usage